What is an annuity?

 Individuals save into a pension during their working life and so build up a pension pot.

-At some point during the first years of retirement, they will usually use this lump sum to buy an annuity from an insurance company.
+At some point during the first years of retirement, they will usually use the money that they have saved to buy an annuity from an insurance company.

 This is a transaction that occurs once, and only once.